-Bazely entered the service in April 1755 aboard the Ambuscade 40, Captain Joshua Rowley, and in January 1756 moved to the Hampshire 50, Captain Coningsby Norbury, both serving with Rear-Admiral Sir Edward Hawke’s fleet.
-During the same year he served under Captain Edward Hughes aboard the Deal Castle 24, and from July 1757 until 1762 with this officer aboard the Somerset 70 in which he was present at the reduction of Louisbourg in 1758, at Quebec in the following year, and afterwards in the Mediterranean.
-He received his commission as a lieutenant on 7 April 1760, and in September 1772 recommissioned the cutter Greyhound 4 for service in the Channel, retaining her until 1776.
+After two years in the merchant service Bazely entered the Navy in April 1755 aboard the Ambuscade 40, Captain Joshua Rowley, serving in the Bay of Biscay, and in January 1756 he moved to the Hampshire 50, Captain Coningsby Norbury, being employed in Rear-Admiral Sir Edward Hawke’s fleet.
+During the latter year he served under Captain Edward Hughes aboard the Deal Castle 24 in home waters, and from July 1757 until 1762 was with this officer aboard the Somerset 70, in which he was present at the reduction of Louisbourg in 1758, at Quebec in the following year, and afterwards in the Mediterranean.
+He received his commission as a lieutenant on 7 April 1760.

-He first came to prominence as a lieutenant commanding the newly commissioned cutter Alert 10 in the Channel, which he had joined in July 1777 at Deptford.
-He brilliantly captured the American brig Lexington 16 on 19 September 1777 by quickly effecting repairs after a two and a half-hour duel and racing after the privateer to bombard her for a further hour before forcing her to strike.
-At the end of the month he was interviewed by Rear-Admiral Sir Hugh Palliser, one of the lords of the Admiralty, and soon afterwards, on 1 October, was promoted commander.
+He first came to the public’s attention whilst still a lieutenant when commanding the newly commissioned cutter Alert 10 in the Channel, which he had joined in July 1777 at Deptford.
+On 19 September he brilliantly captured the American brig Lexington 16 by quickly effecting repairs after a two and a half-hour duel and racing after the privateer to bombard her for a further hour before forcing her to strike.
+At the end of the month he was interviewed by Rear-Admiral Sir Hugh Palliser, one of the lords of the Admiralty, and soon afterwards, on 1 October, he was promoted commander.

-Towards the end of 1794 he transferred to the Blenheim 90 in place of the promoted Captain Charles Calmady, going out to the Mediterranean in the following April, and on 13 July 1795 he fought at the second of Admiral William Hotham’s actions with the French, being part of the van that managed to get into action.
+On 13 November 1794 Bazely and the crew of the Alfred transferred to the Blenheim 90 at Plymouth, which ship remained fitting out over the following month before joining the Channel fleet and then going out to the Mediterranean with the Bombay Castle 74, Captain Thomas Sotheby, and a convoy to arrive at Leghorn on 19 March 1795.
+Here the Blenheim joined the Mediterranean fleet, and on 13 July she fought in the second of Admiral William Hotham’s actions with the French, the Battle of Hyères, being part of the van that managed to get into action.

 Bazely married Amelia Waddington, who died in 1769 having borne him two sons, Henry and John, who both served in the Navy.